 If you go to the beach of Los Alamos in Torremolinos, you’ll only pay one euro to park your car all day.
 Besides that, you’ll find yourself in the middle of the locals, so you know and feel you are in Spain.
 A third advantage is that the drinks and the food in Chiringuitos (typical Spanish restaurants) at the beach are not that expensive.

 Tip 6: Go into nature

-For instance El Torcal, near Antequera, an amazing national park if spectacular Limestone formations.
+For instance, El Torcal, near Antequera, is an amazing national park with spectacular Limestone formations.
 Even if you don’t like walking, you can find yourself some beautiful picnic spots and you can take some impressive photos.
-I have written it before, for example in our ebook ‘Activities with children’.
+I have written it before, for example in our ebook ‘Activities with Children’.

-But a riverwalk is absolutely fun.
+But a riverwalk is fun.
 Alright, it is walking, but it is adventurous.
 You never know how deep the water is with your next step.
-And above that, you can have a swim.
-Does not every child wants that?
+And above that, you can swim.
+Does not every child want that?

 Would you like to climb/hike a mountain and have a rest with an unbelievably beautiful view, then you have more than one option around Finca Las Nuevas.
 You can find the walks in our ebook ‘hiking trails’.

 A spectacular walk you can also make at Canillas de Aceituno.
 They sometimes call it the little brother of the Caminito del Rey, where you can walk suspension bridges and small tracks in a gorge.
 Be prepared, this walk is not suitable for small children, people with fears of heights or people who are a bit wobbly on their feet!

 In case you do come to Andalusia during summer and you like to party, check if there is a Feria somewhere.
 A Feria is the year party of a village or city.
 The Spanish love to party, so it won’t be hard to find one.
 There is always music, food and a good atmosphere at a Feria and admission is free!